Skip to content

 • “Show Warning Message” → Yellow alert

-• “Show Multiple Messages” → Three different alerts
+• “Show Multiple Messages” → Multiple alerts of different types

 Expected Behavior: